UhOhSpiders/SoundplayRaspi/README.md

-# 🥧 Raspberry Pi/USB Autolaunch Setup
+# 🥧 Raspberry Pi/USB Drive Autolaunch Setup

-On boot, this setup automatically launches a fullscreen p5js sketch, and a Pure Data patch for audio.
+On boot, this Raspberry Pi / USB Drive setup automatically launches a fullscreen p5js sketch accross 1 or 2 monitors, and Pure Data patch (with no gui) for audio.

 ## You will need: